Clinical Epidemiology (EPI 204)

 Format

 Each week, new material is introduced via a recorded lecture and recommended readings.
 After beginning to study the lecture and reading, the class gathers for a large group discussion in which the lecture is briefly reviewed and students have the opportunity to pose questions to course faculty or prompt discussion on any aspect of the material.
-Homework, in the form of a problem set, is assigned each week.
-The goal of the homework is to reinforce the main points brought forth in lecture as well as to cover more detailed nuances found in the readings.
+A problem set is assigned each week.
+The goal of the problem sets is to reinforce the main points brought forth in lecture as well as to cover more detailed nuances found in the readings.
 The problem sets are discussed in detail with course faculty in the small group discussion sections at the end of each weekly cycle.

 Large Group Discussion